crcdng/hen-timeline/timeline.md

 One year after the domain registration, eight months after the first NFTs were swapped on HEN (see above) and amidst some internal and external debate, the community is celebrating 500.000 OBJKTs (NFTs) on the platform, using the hashtag #hen500k.
 Also, the community has roughly a size of 50.000 artists and collectors, while around 5.000 visitors engage with Hic et Nunc daily.
 Community member and prolific coder [@nftbiker](https://twitter.com/NFTBiker) has provided a [tool to access the contributions](https://nftbiker.xyz/event/hen500k?sort=date).

+### November 11, 2021
+Founder Rafael Lima pulls the plug on the Hic et Nunc website hicetnunc.xyz.

+Due to the decentralized nature of the underlying technology, alternative front-ends such as https://hic.af/, https://www.henext.xyz/, https://objkt.com/ continue running and mirrors of the original site such as http://hen.teztools.io, http://hicetnunc.art, http://hen.hicathon.xyz, http://hicetnunc.cc are spun up within a few hours.

 … to be continued

 *written by [@crcdng](https://twitter.com/crcdng) based on research from Twitter, Medium, Youtube and other public sources.
-Special thanks to Javier Graciá-Carpio [@jagracar](https://twitter.com/jagracar) for public data collection and to https://hic.af for the links.*
+Special thanks to Javier Graciá-Carpio [@jagracar](https://twitter.com/jagracar) for public data collection and to https://hic.af for the links.
+Dates according to UTC.*

 Published under the Creative Commons Attribution-NonCommercial 4.0 International License [(CC BY-NC 4.0)](https://creativecommons.org/licenses/by/4.0/)